Edible Flowers: What Flowers Can You Eat?

 Other garden favorites have the sweet flavor you might expect, such as elderflowers or roses.
 One of Holly’s favorites is Ava agastache, a variety of hyssop.
 She says the licorice-flavored pink flower tastes like candy.
 People are shocked at how good it is!

 For the best taste, use strongly fragrant blooms and pick flowers as soon as the morning dew has dried.
 Here’s a guide to the best times to water plants.
 The petals should usually be removed from the base, or calyx, which is often bitter.
 You may also want to remove the pistil and stamen from the flower’s center, particularly if you have pollen allergies.
-Also keep in mind that not all flowers are edible.
+Also keep in mind that not you cannot eat all flowers.
 Thoroughly research any plant before consuming it to make sure it’s safe to dish up.

 Most edible flowers prefer to be grown in full sun.
 To safely enjoy flowers as food, do not use pesticides or chemicals in your garden.
 And be aware of what might have been sprayed on them at the nursery.
 April Shelhon, marketing horticulturist for seed vendor Botanical Interests, says, “Growing edible flowers from seed gives you the control to nurture healthful, chemical-free blooms that nourish you and your pollinator friends—plus it’s more fun!”